opening times & rates

 Chillon offers different guided tours for groups of up to 40 people from CHF 90.00/guide, available in 10 languages.

-For visits without a guide there is an explanatory brochure available for individual visitors in the following languages: Czech, Dutch, English, French, German, Hungarian, Italian, Japanese, Korean, Mandarin, Polish, Portuguese, Russian, Spanish.
+For visits without a guide there is an explanatory brochure available for individual visitors in the following languages: Czech, Dutch, English, French, German, Hungarian, Italian, Japanese, Korean, Mandarin, Polish, Portuguese, Russian, Spanish and Arabic.

 Tickets may be paid in cash: CHF, EUR* or USD* (*bills only, change in CHF) or by credit cards (Maestro and Postcard, American Express, Eurocard, JCB and Visa) or with REKA travel cheques (no bank or travellers cheques).